doitintl/banias/backend/README.md

 	* Restart your pipeline (It is recommended here to use a template)
 * Schema cannot be modified.

+### Error table
+In the error table you will find all the elements that had issues (not having a schema is not an issue...).
+The error table contains the the event type, content and the error that got this event to the error table.

 ## Running
 ### Setup environment
 ```